OpenSourceEconomics/ruspy/docs/source/estimation.rst

-The collected results of the transition estimation are collected in a dictionary descibed below and returned to the ``estimate`` function in which then the cost parameters are estimated using either NFXP or MPEC.
+The collected results of the transition estimation are collected in a dictionary descibed below and returned to the function ``get_criterion_function`` in which then the respective criterion function for the cost parameter estimation is specified.

 .. _result_trans: